-Reconnecting to the simplicity and beauty of nature is calming to our souls, takes walks, smell the breeze, plant gardens, and do yard work together.
+Reconnecting to the simplicity and beauty of nature is calming to our souls, take walks, smell the breeze, plant gardens, and do yard work together.

-It is muscle that grows stronger the more you use it.
-Train them to do jobs around the house.
+Impulse control is a muscle that grows stronger the more you use it.
+Train your child to do jobs around the house.
 Keep encouraging them to try.
 Developing self-control is a long, slow process.